antonvasin/crafting-interpreters/README.md

    encapsulation due to 'protected by default' behaviour but without additional visibility keywords you only have to deal with getters/setters.
 JS lets you write getters/setter but they're optional.

+### Chapter 13 _p223_

+1. [ ] Traits, since they're more robust than multiple inheritance and mixins.
+2. [ ] Reverse calling superclass method similar to language BETA: top-to-bottom instead of bottom-to-top.
+3. [ ] Implement some nice features.